-Nicole “Snooki” Polizzi had a few more unique and lovable guests who assist her in having a good time with the advent of her 0.33 baby.
+Nicole “Snooki” Polizzi had a few more unique and lovable guests who helped her have a good time with the birth of her 0.33 baby.

 The subsequent technology of guidos and guidettes are prepared to get their GTL (gym, tan, laundry) on!

-Adding an extra dose of cuteness to the photograph: Deena Cortese‘s three-month-antique son Christopher John also made a look as Meilani cradled the new child in her lap.
+Deena Cortese’s three-month-old antique son Christopher John also made a look as Meilani cradled the new child in her lap, adding an extra dose of cuteness to the photograph.

 The quickly-to-be mother of three went on to proportion any other image of her and Farley’s daughters smiling as they sat after one another at the bash.